-Eligibility for an IVC Filter Lawsuit
+The IVC Filter Lawsuit

 What is an IVC Filter?

 IVC filters are small, cage-like medical devices that are intended to prevent life-threatening blood clots from migrating into the heart, lungs, or brain.
-These devices are designed to be implanted in the IVC (which carries blood to the heart from the rest of the body) in patients who are at an especially high risk for developing a pulmonary embolism or other serious condition.
+These devices are designed to be implanted in the IVC (which carries blood to the heart from the lower half of the body) in patients who are at an especially high risk for developing a pulmonary embolism or other serious condition.
 IVC filters are intended to trap blood clots in the vein, causing them to dissipate before they can develop into a more serious condition.
 IVC filters are commonly recommended for patients who are unable to take anticoagulant medications or have been unresponsive to other therapies.
 These retrievable devices are not intended to be left in the body for an extended period of time, and should be removed when the patient is no longer in danger of developing an adverse condition.

 Lawsuits Stemming from IVC Filter Complications

 The IVC filter lawsuit alleges that the companies that manufacture some of these devices, C. R. Bard and Cook Medical, failed to properly warn patients and medical professionals of the risks associated with IVC filters.
 Similarly to the Essure® implantable birth control device, IVC filters can fracture or migrate, sending pieces of metal throughout the body, which can perforate tissue, blood vessels, and major organs.
 When this occurs, patients are at an increased risk for:

 - Cardiac tamponade (fluid build-up caused by a clogged filter that blocks blood flow to the heart)